 Facts of the Bodyboarding World Tour.

-Pierre-Louis Costes and Uri Valadão are the most successful male athletes in Europe (France, Portugal, Spain) with 5 world tour event wins each.
-PLC won 4 events in Portugal and 1 event in the Canary islands including 2 Sintra Pro titles, 1 win at Nazare, 1 win in the Açores and 1 win at the Fronton Pro.
+Pierre-Louis Costes and Uri Valadão are the most successful male athletes in Europe (France, Portugal, Spain) with 11 world tour event wins between the two.
+PLC won 5 events in Portugal and 1 event in the Canary islands including 3 Sintra Pro titles, 1 win at Nazare, 1 win in the Açores and 1 win at the Fronton Pro.
 Uri Valadão won a record of 3 Sintra Pro titles in Portugal, 1 win in the Basque Country and 1 win at the Confital Pro (Canary Islands).

 On the ladies side, Neymara Carvalho is the most successful athlete in Europe with 8 world tour event wins including a record or 6 Sintra Pro titles, 1 win in Peniche and 1 win at the Confital Pro.